Robin-DUBREUIL/nabopicro/README.md

 <p>As nabopicro does not rely on bootstrap javascript, you can either use the stock bootstrap JS and ready up for bootstrap 5 or use <a href="https://github.com/thednp/bootstrap.native">bootstrap native</a> for an instant jQuery-free experience.
 No icon font is required as we already embed optimized SVG icons from the <a href="https://github.com/ionic-team/ionicons">ionicons</a> pack but you can replace them with your own.</p>
 <br/>
-<p>Now, you need to link nabopicro's javascript to your web page.
+<p>Now, you need to link nabopicro javascript to your web page.
 For better performance, we recommend to put the following script tag at the end of the <code>&lt;body&gt;</code>.</p>

 ```html
 <script defer src="fit/this/path/to/your/needs/nabopicro.min.js"></script>
 ```

-<p>You now need to put nabopicro's HTML markup on your webpage.
+<p>You now need to put nabopicro HTML markup on your webpage.
 To do so, copy-paste it from the given <b>example.html</b> file.
 The last thing you need to do is initializing the component through Javascript the way it is documented in the <code>&lt;script&gt;</code> tag included in the so called <b>example.html</b> file.</p>
 <h4>Here you go, enjoy!</h4>
 <br/>
 <h2>What's planned for the future?</h2>